 Is Infrared Better than Steam Saunas?

-I have used both infrared and steam saunas and liked both but wondered if one was better than another for health, recovery, and pain reduction.
+I have used both infrared and steam saunas and liked both but wondered if one was better than the other for health benefits, recovery, and pain reduction.

 What Are EMFs and Why Are They Bad?